 SOFT (neither dark nor light, or all warm nor all cold.
 Just in the middle to low contrast range.
 Usually suits soft-muted tones with a little grey or earthiness in them)

 MUTED (You may have a strong and earthy coloring, but you're contrast level is in the middle range.
 Also, sensitive to colors that aren't toned down).

 Kim Kardashian is a DEEP, and has a naturally high level of contrast.
-Her light colors look very light, and her dark colors look very dark.
-Her dark hair, eyes and eyebrows offer that sharp contrast, even with her tan skin.
+Her dark hair, eyes and eyebrows offer that sharp black and white contrast, even with her tan skin.

 Angelina Jolie is a SOFT, and has a medium level of contrast.
 Even though she has fair skin and somewhat dark hair, this picture appear to be more grey scale than black and white.

 January Jones is a LIGHT, and has an overall low contrast level.
 Her hair, skin and eyes are all similarly light, which makes her look all light grey.